gontainer/gontainer-helpers/container/README.md

 **Tag**

 Search in the container for all services with the given tag.
-Sort them by priority first, then by name, and return a slice of them.
+Sort them by priority first (descending), then by name (alphabetically), and return a slice of them.

 ```go
 container.NewDependencyTag("employee")